Deirdre O'Connor

-Deirdre Frances O'Connor (born 5 February 1941) is an Australian lawyer, academic, former Judge of the Federal Court, President of the Administrative Appeals Tribunal, and President of the Australian Industrial Relations Commission.
+Deirdre Frances O'Connor (5 February 1941 – 28 January 2024) was an Australian lawyer, academic, Judge of the Federal Court, President of the Administrative Appeals Tribunal, and President of the Australian Industrial Relations Commission.

 Early life and education

 O'Connor went to school at Bethlehem College, Ashfield.
-Bachelor of Arts from University of Sydney 1961.
-School teacher from 1961 to 1969.
-Studied law at the University of Sydney, graduating with first class honours in 1974.
+She received a Bachelor of Arts from University of Sydney 1961.
+She was a schoolteacher from 1961 to 1969 and studied law at the University of Sydney, graduating with first class honours in 1974.

 Career

 O'Connor combined her education in teaching and law to be a lecturer in law at the University of NSW, Australian Film and Television School and Macquarie University between 1974 and 1980.
 In 1978 O'Connor was appointed by the Australian government as its representative at the UNESCO conference on the teaching of human rights.
-She became a barrister in 1980 and in 1983 was appointed as a member of the NSW Law Reform Commission.
-Appointed Chairman of the Australian Broadcasting Tribunal in 1986.
+She became a barrister in 1980 and in 1983 was appointed a member of the NSW Law Reform Commission.
+She was also appointed Chairman of the Australian Broadcasting Tribunal in 1986.

+She was inducted onto the Victorian Honour Roll of Women in 2001.

-In 2008 O'Connor conducted an inquiry into the appointment, management and termination of Dr Graeme Stephen Reeves.
+In 2008, O'Connor conducted an inquiry into the appointment, management and termination of Dr. Graeme Stephen Reeves.